srlinuxamericas/N92-evpn/README.md

 ssh admin@clab-srl-evpn-leaf1
 ```

-To login to the client, identify the client hostname using the `clab inspect` command above and then:
+To login to the client, identify the client hostname using the `sudo clab inspect --all` command above and then:

 ```
 sudo docker exec –it clab-srl-evpn-client3 sh